Azure/azure-service-operator/docs/hugo/content/_index.md

 ### Installation

-1. Install [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) on the cluster using the following command.
+#### Install cert-manager on the cluster

+See [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) if you'd like to learn more about the project.

 ``` bash
 $ kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.14.1/cert-manager.yaml